Communications at Simmons University

-The BA in Communications program consists of forty (40) credit hours.
-Three core courses are required for all Communications majors: Visual Communication, Media Writing Bootcamp, and Media, Messages, & Society.
+The Communications major consists of forty (42) credit hours.
+Three core courses are required for all Communications majors: Visual Communication, Media Writing and Editing, and Media, Messages, & Society.

-In addition to the core and concentration courses, all Communications majors need to fulfill 8 credits of independent learning.
-Please refer to the Program Requirements below for more detailed information or view all the Communications course descriptions.
+In addition to the three core courses, and the six courses drawn from the areas listed above, students in our Communications degree program are required to take an independent learning capstone experience.
+Please refer to the Program Requirements for Communications majors below for more detailed information or view all the Communications course descriptions.

-Graduates of the Bachelor of Arts in Communications program at Simmons can pursue a wide range of positions in media, the arts, marketing, public relations, journalism, and various other industries.
-Possible job titles include:
+Jobs for communications majors range from working in media, the arts, marketing, public relations, journalism, and various other industries.
+Job titles for careers in communications include:

 We encourage our students to tailor the Communications major to fit their interests.
 Simmons offers concentrations in Graphic Design, Media Arts, Journalism and dual-major and minor options, including two joint majors in Public Relations/Marketing Communications in collaboration with the School of Business and Web Design and Development in collaboration with Computer Sciences.
 Your advisor will help you develop the best path to meet your personal and professional goals.

 We also offer a minor in communications for students majoring in other areas.
 Students who wish to pursue a general minor in communications may do so by completing the three required core courses, along with two electives.
 Other concentration-specific minors available are: